google/tachometer/README.md

   regressions.
 See [package versions](#package-versions).

-- *Configure variants* of a benchmark from the command-line.
-For example we can make the number of iterations in the example above a parameter so that it can be configured from a JSON config file.
-See [variants](#variants).

 - *Automatically continue sampling* until we have enough precision to answer the question you are asking.
 See [auto sampling](#auto-sampling).